istrategylabs/isl-dogs/README.md

 static/style.css
 script.js
 ```

+When you make changes to any of these files, you should refresh the browser to see them.

 Outside of Google Fonts, there are no external dependencies.
 We encourage you to keep it that way and stick to vanilla JS and CSS!
 If you decide to add a library or framework, please make note of what it is and why you're using it.